stacksjs/ts-backups/docs/features/cli.md

 # CLI Interface

-ts-backups provides a powerful command-line interface for running backups, managing configurations, and integrating with automation systems.
+backupx provides a powerful command-line interface for running backups, managing configurations, and integrating with automation systems.

 ## Overview